-Tech Recruiting: State of The Industry & How To Compete
+Tech Recruiting: State of the Industry and How to Compete

-While in many ways the world is still reeling from the lasting effects of the Covid pandemic, the tech job market has emerged altered yet expanding with great aim and ambition.
-According to US Bureau of Labor Statistics (BLS) projections, occupational growth for software developers, quality assurance analysts and testers will surge 22% by 2029.
-That long-term growth forecast for tech employment is bolstered by today’s increasingly positive hiring sentiments across businesses.
+While economic uncertainty will continue to make it difficult for businesses to forecast their hiring needs, the tech job market continues to expand with great aim and ambition.
+According to the U.S. Bureau of Labor Statistics (BLS) projections, occupational growth for software developers, quality assurance analysts, and testers will surge 22% by 2029.
+That long-term growth forecast for tech employment is bolstered by today’s increasingly positive hiring sentiment across businesses.

-We’ve gathered employment and market data to help hiring managers assess where Covid and economic recovery trends are shaping the job market and the expectations of job seekers.
-Use them to gain insight into the candidate mindset, to win leadership support for your IT recruitment strategies and to build a future-focused workforce capable of supporting your innovation goals.
+We’ve gathered employment and market data to help hiring managers assess the state of the job market and the expectations of job seekers in 2023.
+Use them to gain insight into the candidate mindset, win leadership support for your IT recruitment strategies, and build a future-focused workforce capable of supporting your innovation goals.

 Flexibility Is Key: Consider Permanent Remote

-The flexibility tech workers gained over the last 18 months is not something many are willing to give up.
-Employers willing to continue and accommodate work from home arrangements for their tech teams are going to have a solid recruiting advantage over those that don’t.
-They are offering today’s most sought-after job perk, and they are taking away many geographic limitations and embracing a bigger pool of applicants who can work from anywhere.
+The flexibility tech workers gained during Covid is not something many are willing to give up.
+Employers willing to accommodate work-from-home arrangements for their tech teams will have a solid recruiting advantage over those that don’t.
+They offer today’s most sought-after job perks, removing many geographic limitations and embracing a bigger pool of applicants who can work from anywhere.

-With unrelenting competition for tech talent coming in from all sides, creativity will be the key to filling jobs and finding ways to accomplish technology goals in the years ahead.
-Listening to what your most productive and innovative internal tech workers are looking for and what they love about the work is a great place to start.
+With unrelenting competition from all sides, creativity will be vital to filling jobs and finding ways to accomplish technology goals in the years ahead.
+Listening to what your most productive and innovative tech workers are looking for and what they love about the work is a great place to start.
 Let them help you build a talent engagement plan.

-Working with outsourcing and consulting partners when talent gaps threaten progress can keep your business forward.
-Let them supplement your workforce.
+Working with a tech recruitment partner when talent gaps threaten progress can keep your business moving forward.
+Let them supplement your IT workforce.

-And remember to make the workplace a place where tech skills are learned and advanced.
-Hiring for every skill tech gap will not always be an option when the competition is this strong.
+And remember to make the workplace a place where talent can hone their tech skills.
+Hiring for every skill gap will not always be an option when competition is strong.
 However, upskilling and developing talent is always an option.
-For those eager to lead and innovate, it’s more than an option.
-It’s a key part of the path forward.
+For those eager to lead and innovate, it’s more than an option; it’s a key part of the path forward.